AjmalMIITM/Project-LLM-Code-Deployment/README.md

 This repo is an **auto-generated app or script** for a specific LLM-assisted TDS Project 1 task.

-- **Current Task:** `sum-api`
+- **Current Task:** `todo-app`
 - **Round:** `1`
 - **App Brief:**
-  > Build a Flask API with a POST endpoint '/sum' that accepts two numbers in JSON and returns their sum.
+  > Create a responsive to-do list web app with add, complete, and delete features.
+Use localStorage to persist tasks.

 ---